Locally dihedral block designs and primitive groups with dihedral point stabilizers: Local actions of automorphism groups for symmetric designs

 \begin{lemma} Let $G$ be a flag-transitive automorphism group of a symmetric design $\D$ with $\lambda>1$.
 If each non-identity element of $G_B^B$ fixes at most two points on $B$, then $G_B$ acts faithfully on $B$. \end{lemma}

 \begin{proof} If $\lambda\geq3$, then the result follows from Lemma \ref{LemmaG^Bfaithful}.
 If $\lambda=2$, then $\D$ is a biplane.
 By the classification of flag-transitive biplanes (Lemma \ref{LemmaLambda=2}), either $G$ is a solvable affine group or $\D$ has parameters $(v,k,\lambda)=(4,3,2)$, $(7,4,2)$, $(11,5,2)$ or $(16,6,2)$.
-For the first case, by Lemma \ref{LemmaAffineSoluble} we know that $G_x=G_B$ where $B$ is a non-trivial orbit of a point stabilizer $G_x$.
+For the first case, by Lemma \ref{LemmaAffineSoluble} we conclude that there exists $x\in\P$ such that $G_x=G_B$, where $B$ is a non-trivial orbit of a point stabilizer $G_x$.
 Since $G$ has a normal regular subgroup, it follows from \cite[Exercise 4.4.8]{Dixon} that $G_x$ acts faithfully on each of its non-trivial orbits.
 For the latter four cases, check their full automorphism groups listed in Lemma \ref{LemmaLambda=2} and we find that both local actions are faithful. \end{proof}

 \begin{lemma} Let $G$ be a block-transitive automorphism group of a symmetric design $\D$ with $\lambda>1$.
 If each non-identity element of $G_B^B$ fixes at most one point on $B$, and the subgroup $H$ of $G$ fixes at least two points on $\P$, then $|H|$ divides $\lambda$. \end{lemma}